DataDog/integrations-core/php_fpm/README.md

 ##### Multiple pools

 It is possible to monitor multiple PHP-FPM pools using the same proxy server, a common scenario when running on Kubernetes.
 To do so, modify your server's routes to point to different PHP-FPM instances.
-Here is an example Nginx configuration:
+Here is an example NGINX configuration:

 ```text
 server {